Private, In-Home Tutoring in Salem, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Salem students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Salem, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Salem Public Schools consist of nine public schools and nearly 4,500 students.
 The district is also home to an early childhood center and a preparatory high school that serves high-risk students in grades 9-12.
 The Horace Mann Laboratory School uses a unique approach—with small class sizes—that allows for small-group instruction in English language arts and math, with the assistance of student teachers and junior students in college education programs.
 The Nathaniel Bowditch School offers a dual-language academic program for students who speak both English and Spanish.